PALS Online Course

 - Click on the link included in the email to access your online course.

 Click here for E-Learning course refund policy.
+This course is non-refundable after purchase.

 Please check your spam folder if don’t receive your email receipt and/or email with the course link.